 EVOLUTION OF GOLDEN DROP

-I call the piece, which stands a little over seven feet tall, “The Golden Drop.”
+I call this piece standing a little over seven feet tall, “The Golden Drop.”
 Aside from boasting a certain whimsical cachet, the sculpture has something that makes art more than just an aesthetic physical item—it has a lively past.
 Because “The Golden Drop” has shape-shifted numerous times, the piece boasts a unique narrative—complete with twists and turns, and stories of journeying across the country.
-In December of 2018, the sculpture, in its digital form, was selected for Art Basel Miami.
+In December of 2018, the sculpture, in it's digital form, was selected for Art Basel Miami.